DylanThomasShine/acoustra_manager/README.md

 <span id="Disclaimer"></span>

 <h1>8.
 Disclaimer</h1>

 This project is for educational purposes only.
-All rights to the content was given by [Acoustra's](https://www.acoustraweddingband.com/) full consent for this project.
+All rights to the content used and was given by [Acoustra's.](https://www.acoustraweddingband.com/) full consent.

 Thank You